 Types of Scavenging:

-Loop Scavenging: In this method, the fresh charge enters the cylinder through ports in the cylinder wall located near the top of the cylinder.
+In this method, the fresh charge enters the cylinder through ports in the cylinder wall near the top.
 The incoming charge flows down and across the cylinder head, pushing out the exhaust gases through an exhaust port located at the bottom of the cylinder.

 Loop scavenging is the most commonly used method in marine engines, where fresh charge enters the cylinder through ports located at the top of the cylinder, while exhaust gases are pushed out through an exhaust port at the bottom of the cylinder.
 This method is preferred for its simplicity, efficiency, and reliability.